-However, the Bible gives numerous illustrations where the direct contact of the spiritual world with the natural world results in fire, and on many occasions the fire is visible.
+However, the Bible gives numerous illustrations where the direct contact of the spiritual world with the natural world resulted in fire, and on many occasions the fire was visible.

 This is first mentioned in Genesis 3:24 where Cherubim and a moving flaming sword were placed at the east of the garden of Eden to protect the tree of life.
 In Exodus 19:18 the Lord descended upon Mount Sinai in fire, causing the whole mountain to greatly shake, and in the sight of all the people.